-We started to facilitate investment products to individual investors in China in August 2014 and commenced our loan facilitation business in July 2015 and thus have a limited operating history.
+We started to facilitate investment products to individual investors in Chinese Mainland in August 2014 and commenced our loan facilitation business in July 2015 and thus have a limited operating history.
 We have limited experience in most aspects of our business operations, such as loan product offerings, data-driven credit assessment and development of long-term relationships with borrowers, investors and institutional funding partners.
 We seek to expand the base of prospective borrowers that we serve, which may result in higher delinquency rates of transactions facilitated by us.
-The delinquency rate for all outstanding loans on our platform that were 31-60 days past due increased from 0.79% as of December 31, 2020 to 1.48% as of December 31, 2021.
+The delinquency rate for all outstanding loans on our platform that were 31-60 days past due increased from 1.02% as of December 31, 2022 to 1.57% as of December 31, 2023.
 In addition, our ability to continuously attract low-cost funding sources is also critical to our business.
 For example, we have completely ceased accepting funding to our loan products from individual investors since the end of 2019, and currently our primary funding source is our institutional funding partners.
 As our business develops or in response to competition and regulation, we may continue to introduce new loan products, make adjustments to our existing loan products and our proprietary credit assessment model, or make adjustments to our business operation in general.
 For example, our product mix changed since our launch of Xiaoying Card Loan in December 2016.
-In 2016, 0.9% of our total loan facilitation amount were Xiaoying Card Loan, while in 2019, 2020 and 2021, such proportion was 70.2%, 80.3%, and 100% respectively.
-Furthermore, as of December 31, 2021, we invested RMB1 billion in Xiaoying Microcredit for our newly established microcredit business.
+In 2016, 0.9% of our total loan facilitation amount were Xiaoying Card Loan, while in 2021, 2022 and 2023, such proportion was 100%, 99.8%, and 100%, respectively.
+Furthermore, in May 2021, we obtained a network microcredit license from the Local Financial Regulatory Bureau of Shenzhen Municipality and started online microcredit business in July 2021 by providing loans funded from own capital.
 Any significant change to our business model not achieving expected results may have a material adverse impact on our financial condition and results of operations.
 Our historical financials during the limited operating history are not indicative of our future trends.
-As a result, it is difficult to effectively asses
+As a result, it is difficult to effectively assess our future prospects.